 Some cards have bonuses that allow you to heal.

 Cards can be used to heal you when you are in Tokyo.
 It’s only the heart dice rolls which can’t.

 Assess the game situation after a few players have been eliminated.
 If there are only a couple of opponents remaining and they are on low health, then keep rolling claws.
 If they have quite good health, focus on rolling for victory points and leave Tokyo when you’re next hit.

 Why it is effective

-The maths are in your favour.
-If you are attacking from within Tokyo, every claw you roll means that everyone else has to roll the same amount of claws to heal themselves.
+The maths are in your favor.
+If you are hitting from within Tokyo, every claw you roll means that everyone else has to roll the same amount of claws to heal themselves.
 This hinders the other players from rolling dice for victory points, energy or claws because they have fewer dice available.

 What to watch out for

 When you start dealing massive amounts of damage to your opponents they will get annoyed.
 Then they will turn on you.
-They will all attack on their turns until you yield.
+They will all hit on their turns until you yield.